wiberganton/obpcreator/README.md

 # To package
 - Delete old builds in the \dist folder
-- Update the version in the setup.cfg file
+- Update the version in the pyproject.toml file
 - run "python -m build"
 - upload to pip with "twine upload dist/*"